 The fingerprint work in this series is created with my right index finger.
 Each print is catalogued with the date it was created beneath it.
 The work revolves around identity—identifying and categorizing people into groups and subgroups within society.
 The work also challenges the assumption that a fingerprint indicates a fixed identity, that a fingerprint doesn’t change as we age.

-It is the notion of a fixed self or our identification of others that I am challenging by the use of color, shape, and pressure of every print I leave behind—along with its accompanying date.
+It is the notion of a fixed self or our identification of others that I am challenging by the use of color, shape, and pressure of every print —along with its accompanying date.